Prac-Sols/NLP/exp2.md

 ```
 5. **Conclusion:**

-   Successfully implemented Python program for word segmentation using the re and nltk.
+   Successfully implemented Python program for word segmentation using re and nltk.

 ### 6. Questions: